openstack-security/Developer-Guidance/avoid_dangerous_input_parsing_libraries.md

 | pickle | Allows creating arbitrary Python objects. | Do not use | pickle.load, pickle.loads
 | eval | Runs all input as Python code | Do not use | eval

 ## Python Example

 ### Incorrect

-yaml.load is the obvious function to use but is dangerous:
+yaml.load is the obvious function to use but it is dangerous:
 ```python
 import yaml
 import pickle